-History Hub currently has several podcast series which contain interviews, conference presentations and research papers on everything from the Easter Rising to the Cult of Stalin.
-Many of the podcasts are posted directly to the site but for convenient access to our entire archive users can subscribe to our podcasts on iTunes, Soundcloud and via RSS feed.
+History Hub currently has several podcast series which contain interviews, conference presentations and research papers on everything from the Easter Rising to the cult of Stalin.
+Many of the podcasts are posted directly to the site but for convenient access to our entire archive users can subscribe to our various podcast series on iTunes, Soundcloud and via RSS feed.

 - The Irish Revolution was a module taught by renowned Irish historian Professor Michael Laffan in the School of History and Archives, University College Dublin from the late 1970′s until his retirement in 2010.
 In association with the UCD College of Arts and Celtic Studies and History Hub.ie all 10 of the lectures were recorded and are available to download.
 The course has proven to be extremely popular.
 The lectures have been downloaded over 100,000 times and the series was, for a time, the most popular podcast in Ireland on iTunes.

 - Kingdom, Empire and Plus Ultra: conversations on the history of Portugal and Spain, 1415-1898 consists of interviews with leading experts in the areas of Portuguese and Spanish history, from the beginning of the Portuguese discoveries in 1415 to the end of Spanish dominion in America in 1898.
 The interviews, conducted by historian Dr Edward Collins, cover a range of topics on the domestic and overseas histories of both nations.
 This History Hub series is funded by UCD Seed Funding and supported by UCD School of History.

 History Hub has also partnered up with a number of history conferences over the years to produce podcasts.
 These conferences include.